nQuery512/metaplex-goodpick/CLI.md

 ### Metadata template

+Metaplex Metadata full documentation can be found [here](https://docs.metaplex.com/nft-standard), I HIGHLY recommand that you read it and keep it while building your metadata

 For each distinct NFT you plan to create, you need to create a file similar to

 After uploaded correctly, your upload should look like this on [arweave](https://jw4aqnpgl6gt3ma7dnfmhrbz62knne7uoly3ypxwkfejnlkf27ia.arweave.net/TbgINeZfjT2wHxtKw8Q59pTWk_Ry8bw-9lFIlq1F19A/)